 - I would like to go on the whole tour now but in a previous message I mentioned a shorter period.
 Is there a form to fill out?

 - How should I pay for the tour?

 - I would like to find out if I’ve been accepted as soon as possible because I need to book my flight.

 - Why does the tour cost so much?

-- I can’t afford the tour costs plus airfare to meet up with you.
+- I can’t afford the tour costs.
 What if I do lots of service, can I get a discount?

-- Do you have a scholarship / sponsorship option for people in financial need?
+- Do you have a sponsorship option for people in financial need?

-Q: How do I confirm that I’m going on the tour?
+Q: How can I confirm that I’m going on the tour?

 A: Fill out the application form and email it to us.
 Attach a recent photograph of yourself, and three recommendation letters from respectable people in good standing who can vouch for your good character and behavior.
 Wait for your application to be reviewed by our team of volunteer organizers.
 If your application is accepted, the organizers will let you know by email.
 It usually takes at least two weeks from the time you submit your application.